Skip to main content

 For example, the financing efforts associated with World War II increased the scope of Reserve Bank fiscal agency functions to include the sale and redemption of Series E savings bonds beginning in 1941.
 While initially known as Defense Bonds and War Savings Bonds, Series E bond issuance continued until 1980, with millions of Americans purchasing these bonds.

 Fed innovations continue to this day.
 In 2023, the Federal Reserve launched an instant payment service called FedNow® to help make everyday payments fast and convenient for American households and businesses.
-For example, customers of banks and credit unions who sign up for the FedNow Service will be able to use their financial institution's app, website, and other interfaces to send instant payments directly from their bank accounts quickly and securely.
+Banks and credit unions of all sizes can sign up for the FedNow Service and offer instant payment services to their consumer and business customers.

 Watch: Launch of new FedNow instant payment service